AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 **To enable logging**

-1. Open the AppDelegate.swift file
+1. Open the `AppDelegate.swift` file in XCode
 1. Add the line of code `ACPTargetVEC.allowDebugLogging(true)` just below the line where you register the Target VEC Extension

    ![Enable Target VEC Logging](images/ios/mobile-targetvec-enableLogging.png)